grcanepa/TOF10120/README.md

 - Enable/disable I2C/uart communication
 - Set/read the I2C address

-This is my first time publishing code on GitHub, so doing both to share with the world, be able to find for myself, as well as learn how to use GitHub
+This is my first time publishing code on GitHub, so doing both to share with the world, be able to in future find for myself, as well as practice how to use GitHub